How do you make new habits and resolutions stick?

 We help you use data science to ascertain and understand what messages are most appropriate and will have the most impact on an individual household.
 That way we can be sure that when suggesting ways to reduce consumption by adopting new habits – we can be sure that we are targeting the right customer with the right messages.

 Help people ‘design’

-We help you design personalised action plans for each customer and then nudge them with regular communications via appropriate channels – to remind them what they need to do and why they’re doing it.
-Our neighbour comparison reports are proving to be effective at nudging customers towards taking actions in order to be more efficient, like other similar households.
+We help you design personalized action plans for each customer and then nudge them with regular communications via appropriate channels – to remind them what they need to do and why they’re doing it.
+Our neighbor comparison reports are proving to be effective at nudging customers towards taking actions in order to be more efficient, like other similar households.

 Help people ‘do’

 Our recommended communications provide motivation over a prolonged period to keep customers on track.
 We also measure and track results to ensure the effectiveness of our campaigns – making sure that the customer is made aware of the gains they have achieved from the actions they have taken.
 This helps suppliers correlate how action translates into consumption over time.